 Despite the intense cold snap (a low of -6°C/21.2°F on the night of April 27th), our plots of Sauvignon Blanc were completely spared thanks to our frost-protection sprinkler system.

-We selected the best from our plots in Virefougasse to blend a wine of complex aromas, with roundness on the palate and an extra-long finish with delicate notes of citrus and white flowers.
+We selected the best from our plots in Virefougasse to blend a wine of complex aromas, roundness on the palate and an extra-long finish with delicate notes of citrus and white flowers.
 The 2017 vintage is distinctive for its opulence and a very generous fatness that recall the finest Pavillon Blanc vintages.
+(April 2018)